Faizk510/Azure-Identity-Governance-Access-Management-Platform/README.md

 This project establishes a production-inspired identity administration and governance platform that can be extended as organizational requirements evolve.
 Potential production enhancements include:

-- Identity federation using SAML and OpenID Connect (OIDC)
+- Identity federation using SAML and OpenID Connect (OIDC) *(for example, partner organizations and external identity providers)*
-- SCIM-based identity provisioning
+- SCIM-based identity provisioning *(for example, SaaS applications and enterprise platforms)*
-- HR system integration for event-driven lifecycle management
+- HR system integration for event-driven lifecycle management *(for example, Workday or SAP SuccessFactors)*
-- Advanced orchestration using Azure Logic Apps
+- Advanced orchestration using Azure Logic Apps *(for example, external system integration and custom workflow processing)*
-- Governance dashboards and operational analytics
+- Governance dashboards and operational analytics *(for example, Power BI, Azure Monitor, and Log Analytics)*
-- Expanded operational reporting and administrative automation
+- Expanded operational reporting and administrative automation *(for example, service ticket integration, scheduled reporting, and exception remediation)*

 ## Architecture Decisions